coolshijun/notes/curl.md

 This option only changes the actual word used in the HTTP request, it does not alter the way curl behaves.
 So for example if you want to make a proper HEAD request, using -X HEAD will not suffice.
 You need to use the -I, --head option.

 The method string you set with -X, --request will be used for all requests, which if you for example use -L, --location may cause unintended side-effects when curl doesn't change request method according to the HTTP 30x response codes - and similar.

+--data-urlencode

+This posts data, similar to the other --data options with the exception that this performs URL-encoding.
+To be CGI-compliant, the <data> part should begin with a name followed by a separator and a content specification.